pmarwah/D3Charts/README.md

-#Build Process
+#Build Process to run the app

 #Download the folder

--Place it in local web server like htdocs in apache -open cmd to the path
+Place it in local web server like htdocs in apache

+open cmd to the path

--run npm install
+run npm install

-do modifications in src folder
+For development purposes do modifications in src folder

 run npm build

 dist folder will be created

-go to localhost/yourfoldername/dist/
+go to your-localwebserver(localhost)/your-folder-name/dist/

 everytime you make a build dist folder will be recreated via gulp build tasks

+For the third Chart line chart, the raw data from csv needs to be modified to suit the chart needs, like we need x axis date count for a particular campaign to be plotted, which will be taken up afterwards given the current time constraints.

 1. Short outline of your approach and any assumptions made on the build task?